You guys, I am so excited about Crispy Zucchini and Corn Casserole!

 Casserole Directions

-- In a large bowl, toss the zucchini and squash slices, charred corn, and jalapeรฑos with the Basil Sauce.
-Mix well.
+• In a large bowl, toss the charred corn and jalapeños with the Basil Sauce.

-- Assemble the casserole.
+• Assemble the casserole.
 Pour the marinara sauce on to the bottom of a 13×9-inch (33×22 cm) baking pan.
 Spread out half of the zucchini/squash slices on top in a single layer (slight overlapping is okay).
-Then spoon some more of the corn/jalapeรฑo mixture on top.
-Sprinkle the zucchini with half of the shredded vegan cheese on top (or dollop with blobs of the Tofu Ricotta, if using).
-Repeat the layers one more time, zucchini slices and corn first, then cheese.
+Then spoon some more of the corn/jalapeño mixture on top.
+Sprinkle with half of the shredded vegan cheese on top (or dollop with blobs of the Tofu Ricotta, if using).
+Repeat the layers one more time.

 Basil Sauce Directions